R.I.S.E. (Research in Science and Engineering)

-RISE is a 10-week Summer research program that runs from late June to the end of August.
+RISE is a 10-week summer research program that runs from late June to the end of August.
 Students are paid $5,000 and are expected to work 36-40 hours/week.
-RISE prepares participants for graduate and professional study by providing valuable research experiences, training, seminars, meeting with the Divisional Dean, and professional development workshops.
+RISE prepares participants for graduate and professional study by providing valuable research experiences, training, seminars, meeting with CNAS faculty, and professional development workshops.
 The goal of RISE is to increase the number of outstanding students from diverse backgrounds to become acquainted with one of the most essential traits of a scientific career: Research.

 Its primary objectives are to:

-1) Provide preparation for graduate studies through a research experience in the mentor's laboratory and a variety of workshops
+- Provide preparation for graduate studies through a research experience in the mentor's laboratory and a variety of workshops.

-2) Provide a mechanism that fosters faculty/student interrelationships
+- Provide a mechanism that fosters faculty/student interrelationships.

-3) Give the students a first-hand look at graduate opportunities at UCR
+- Give students a first-hand look at research and academia.

-5) Expose the faculty mentors to the possibility of recruiting undergraduate research interns to their departments
+- Expose the faculty mentors to the possibility of recruiting undergraduate research interns to their departments.

 CNAS Scholars Fellows

-Students that successfully complete the CNAS Learning Communities program and have a strong interest in research are encouraged to apply as a CNAS Scholars Fellow for the summer following their first year, as a participant in RISE.
-We will select students based on their academic performance through Winter quarter, their application, research proposal, and the letter of support from their faculty mentor.
-Applications will open in January 2020 and are due at the beginning of April.
-Please see sample documents below for additional information on what to expect.
+Students that successfully complete the CNAS Learning Community program or stay enrolled from fall to spring are encouraged to apply as a CNAS Scholars Fellow for the summer following their first year.
+We will select students based on their academic performance through winter quarter, their application, research proposal, and the letter of support from their faculty mentor.
+Applications will open in January 2020 and are due on April 17th at 4:00PM.
+Please see the table below for additional information on what to expect.